pacifics/PassDao/README.md

 Public functions are :

-- Update Project Description (for the project manager).
+- Update Project Description and hash of the project document (for the project manager).

 - Update recipient and withdraw: allows the contractors using their smart contract as an account manager with deposits and withdrawals.